foxthefox/ioBroker.ecoflow-mqtt/README.md

 * add a new row
 * set the deviceID of Smart Plug as shown in the app, something like "KT21ZCH..."
 * give it a name
-* set the type to "plug"
+* set the type to "Wave2"

 </p></details>